davemkirk/hubot-lambda/README.md

 ## Why

 - Separate invocation privileges from execution privileges.
 - New languages will almost certainly be added to AWS Lambda, in this case hubot-lambda would enable easy cross language Hubot integrations.
+(Amazon recently announced that support for Java Lambda functions are coming soon. https://aws.amazon.com/blogs/aws/aws-lambda-update-production-status-and-a-focus-on-mobile-apps/)
 - Potentially a robust mechanism for enabling ad-hoc hubot script additions/modifications without recycling the hubot process.
 (I'd like some feedback on this one)

 ## Installation